henrycao/removeBOM/README.md

 open the php script from `src/bom.php`
 change the folder directory
     $ php bom.php
 then all the bom will be removed
+this script is searched from the internet, thanks to the author

 [bom wiki]: http://en.wikipedia.org/wiki/Byte_order_mark "BOM Wiki"
 [bom error]: ./static/bom_error.png "BOM Error"